Unzor/virtuage/README.md

 # Notes
 - QEMU is needed for running.
+- Some keys (such as arrow keys) will not work because the keysym list kinda sucks
 - Mouse support is not added because it simply does not work.

 # How to run